andrevidela/Research-report/Thesis/index.md

   std deviation & 0.000154925s & 0.000189282s & 0.000230448s \\
   srd error     & 0.000004997s & 0.000006105s & 0.000007433s \\\end{tabular}

-This data suggests that Racket was not able to optimise the allocating version, and given two program, one that allocates and one that does not, the second one is faster.
-Our hypothesis about variance has been contradicted throughout with the variance of the this run being again higher than the other two.
+This data suggests that Scheme was not able to optimise the allocating version, and given two programs, one that allocates and one that does not, the second one is faster.
+Our hypothesis about variance has been contradicted throughout with the variance of this run being again higher than the other two.

 ### Mapping a list

-In this exercise we are going to aggregate the result of our control and our experimental run of `map`; which increments a list of number and returns its size.
+In this example, we are going to aggregate the result of our control and our experimental run of `map`; which increments a list of numbers and returns its size.
 We ran each program 100 times using `idris-bench`.
-As before we expect a negligible average speedup but a significant decrease in variance.
+As before we expect a negligible average speedup but a significant decrease in standard deviation.

 \begin{tabular}{ l | c c c }
           & allocating map & mutating map \\